 Or, maybe there’s just the one answer: Yes and no.

 What I mean is, if you have talent, and love to draw, paint, illustrate or otherwise beautify your world, that is just what you’ve been doing all along – teaching yourself art.

-You draw something, see what you like or what you’d change, you draw it again, you practice and practice, and you get better and better.
+You draw something, see what you like or what you’d change, draw it again, practice and practice, and get better and better.

 You look at art books, check out Google images, websites, comic books and graphic novels, billboards and magazines, and teach yourself what is beautiful, what appeals to you, what you want to create next.

 The whole time you are doing what you love and you are learning, improving and growing.